 - Stand at your desired landing point when marking the LZ to have the most accurate distance reporting from the LZ while on jumprun.

-LZ Coordinates #
+Active LZ #